jotalanusse/arduino-bad-usb/README.md

 - [ ] Migrate to the **NicoHood HID** library.
 - [ ] Add number pad support.
 - [ ] Add support for the **DEFAULT_DELAY** command.
-- [ ] Add an initial delay for every script to avoid errors
+- [ ] Add an initial delay for every script to avoid errors.
 - [ ] Add support for the **PRINTSCREEN** key.
-- [ ] Change how the script file variable is accessed
+- [ ] Change how the script file variable is accessed.
+- [ ] Add schematic design for the circuit.